 Uber Eats is an American online food ordering and delivery platform launched by Uber in 2014 and based in San Francisco, California.
 Users can read menus, order, and pay for food from participating restaurants using an application.

-Although home delivery food services cut down on food waste because Americans apparently do not understand grocery stores anymore, some critics claim they do more environmental damage due to increased packaging and transportation emissions.
+Although home delivery food services cut down on food waste because Americans do not understand grocery stores anymore, some critics claim environmental damage due to increased packaging and transportation emissions.

 When asked who ordered the fast-food tacos, Ms. Grant rolled her eyes.

 “Those were for Doob’s,” speaking of local fixture and slouch Toby “Doob” Carnevale, who had crashed the meeting hoping to find a free meal.
 “He grabbed Derrick’s phone when he wasn’t looking and added the tacos on.
 I don’t even know why he’s here.”

 According to committee participants, Mr. Packard apologized for his mistake, promising not to use anything other than produce from his garden for the next meeting.
 Mr. Carnevale ate all 14 tacos and then immediately left the meeting.
 Uber Eats driver Adrian Dyer says he did not receive a tip, which he said is typical of “these people.”